efost7873/integratedvaluearchitecture.com/index.md

       <div class="card">
         <h3>Structural Diagnostics</h3>
         <p>
           IVA exposes the hidden patterns that shape incentives, reporting, authority, and workload.
-It reveals structural distortions that no dashboard can show.
+It reveals structural conditions that no dashboard can show.
         </p>
       </div>

       <div class="card">
         <h3>The IVA Standard</h3>
         <p>
-          A governance first, multi ledger architecture with formal valuation rules, evidence requirements, and audit procedures.
-A structural accounting standard for modern organizations.
+          A governance first, multi ledger architecture with formal definitions, evidence expectations, and structural rules.
+A modern accounting standard for organizational structure.
         </p>
       </div>